raymondji/commitstack/README.md

 > git checkout -b myfirststack-pt2
 > echo 'have a break' >> myfirststack.txt
 > git commit -am 'break'
-[myfirststack-pt2 c5a18db] break
+[myfirststack-pt2 bc182f6] break
  1 file changed, 1 insertion(+)
 > echo 'have a kitkat' >> myfirststack.txt
 > git commit -am 'kitkat'
-[myfirststack-pt2 5475cd6] kitkat
+[myfirststack-pt2 33cc702] kitkat
  1 file changed, 1 insertion(+)
 ╭──────────────────────────────────────────────────╮
 │                                                  │
-│ So far everything we've done has been normal     │
+│ So far we've only used standard Git commands.    │
-│ Git.
-Let's see what `git stack` can do for us    │
+│ Let's see what git stack can do for us already.  │
-│ already.                                         │
 │                                                  │
 │ Our current stack has two branches in it, which  │
 │ we can see with:                                 │
 │                                                  │
 ╰──────────────────────────────────────────────────╯
 > git stack show
-On stack myfirststack-pt2
+In stack myfirststack-pt2
 Branches in stack:
 * myfirststack-pt2 (top)
   myfirststack